kevzettler/kevzettler.github.com/_posts/2012-9-30-write_your_javascript_like_its_lisp.md

 ## Or 'How To Avoid Callback Hell'.
 I have been meaning to write this post for some time now.
 Basically since Node.js came onto the spotlight and people started complaining about JavaScript code maintainability and readability due to nested callbacks and other asynchronous patterns.
-This is also highly relevant now with the rise ove backbone.js and searching for best practices.
+This is also highly relevant now with the rise of backbone.js and the discussion for best practices there.
 Writing JavaScript like Lisp is a bit of an generalization.
 More specifically, I mean write JavaScript like it’s a functional language, which it is.
 By this, I mean write it as small composable functions.
 I'll show a few patterns I use that can help keep your JavaScript more manageable.
 Let’s get into some code examples.

 ## A standard jQuery Ajax button event.